PrestaShop Developer Conference

 Payment modules

-PrestaShop 1.7 introduces a new payment API.
-Below, you’ll find information about how it works and also, how to migrate your module from PrestaShop 1.6 (and earlier) to PrestaShop 1.7.
+PrestaShop 1.7 introduced a new payment API.
+Below, you’ll find information about how it works.

 Please note that your module won’t be listed in payment methods admin page unless it is referenced in the official list.
 However you can still configure it through the Module Manager.